toolness/vibecoded-hangul-fun/README.md

 This will put the database JSON in `src/database.json`.

+### Importing into Anki

+To import the downloaded database into Anki, run `npm run anki`.

+This will actually copy all the pictures and images into your Anki installation's media collection.
+It will also write a CSV that you can import into Anki.

+See [`anki.ts`](./anki.ts) for more details.

 ### Type checking

 If you make changes to the codebase, be sure to run `npm run typecheck`